galaxyproteomics/tools-galaxyp/tools/peptideshaker/README.rst

 MSAmanda on linux
 -----------------

 Running MS Amanda on Linux requires that you have Mono installed.
-Mono 3.2.1 or newer is required and the libmono-system-core4.0-cil has to be installed.
-To check your Mono version run

- 	mono -V
+Mono 3.2.1 or newer is required.
+If you install via the toolshed Mono should be installed automatically, however if this does not work you can install it manually.

 On ubuntu Mono can be installed as follows

- 	sudo apt-get install mono-runtime sudo apt-get install libmono-system-core4.0-cil
+	sudo apt-get install mono-runtime
+	sudo apt-get install libmono-system-core4.0-cil

 For more help on installing Mono please see http://www.mono-project.com/download.

 Note
 ----